-Balancing Service Volume information Price information Timescale Information Source Energy Products Total MW contracted (buy and sell) pre gate closure for Each Settlement period Total cost (buy and sell) is contained within the BSAD BSAD will be published at 5pm D-1.
+Generation Service volumes to be provided on an ex ante basis including the volume that is automatically guaranteed payment.
+Delivered volumes to be published on a ex post basis. as per the Maximum Generation Service Agreement published at time of contract signature and updated as necessary.
+Information also to be provided on an ex post basis detailing aspects surrounding the utilisation of the service including instruction times, volume delivered and payments. on our website Energy Products Total MW contracted (buy and sell) pre gate closure for Each Settlement period Total cost (buy and sell) is contained within the BSAD BSAD will be published at 5pm D-1.
 Also BSAD will be published half hourly at Gate Closure.
 A version of BSAD will be published at 5pm D-1 on our website.
 This version shows energy related costs and volumes (buy and sell) BSAD calculated in accordance with the BSAD Methodology Statement will be made available to the BMRA for publication each half hour.
 National Grid will make half hourly BSAD available to be published on the BMRS.

-Pre Gate Closure BMU Transaction For each Pre Gate Closure BMU Transaction, the specific BMU, volumes and price will be published.
-Accepted offer will be entered on the BMRS warning screen at the time the transaction is agreed.
-All offers will be published as soon as practicable but at any event on a reasonable endeavours basis before the end of D+1.
-The accepted offer will be displayed on the BMRS warning screen.
-All offers will be published on the National Grid web site.
-Demand Turn Up Tendered volume and contracted volume from last tender round Tender price information This information will be published on a monthly basis This information will be published on our website
+Pre Gate Closure For each Pre Gate Closure BMU Transaction, the Accepted offer will be The accepted offer will be

+BMU Transaction specific BMU, volumes and price will be published. entered on the BMRS displayed on the BMRS warning

+warning screen at the screen.
+All offers will be published

+time the transaction is on the National Grid web site.

+agreed.

+All offers will be

+published as soon as

+practicable but at any

+event on a reasonable

+endeavours basis before

+the end of D+1.